SUMMER INSTITUTE:

 Application Process

-Applications will be reviewed and participants will be selected on a first-come, first-serve basis.
+Applications will be reviewed, and participants will be selected on a first-come, first-served basis.
 Each Summer Institute will be capped to ensure a productive cohort learning experience.